eesyuen09/tp/docs/UserGuide.md

 <box type="info" seamless>

+**Note:**
-**Note:** All user inputs including parameters will be trimmed (all leading and trailing whitespaces will be ignored).
+- All user inputs including parameters will be trimmed (all leading and trailing whitespaces will be ignored).
+- Every parameter (a prefix and its value, e.g. n/John Doe) must be separated from the next prefix by at least one space.

 </box>